-A. Eligible households must document that they have the funds necessary for down payment and closing costs as required by the Primary Lender and the Sponsor.
+- A. Eligible households must document that they have the funds necessary for down payment and closing costs as required by the Primary Lender and the Sponsor.
 The Program's down payment requirement (below) is in place even if the Primary Lender has a lower down payment requirement.
-For HOME- and CalHome-funded Programs, if the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program.
+If the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program. - B. Homebuyer funds shall be used in the following order: - 1) Down payment Homebuyer must contribute a minimum down payment of one percent (1%) of the purchase price, but may contribute more, if desired. - 2) To the extent possible after satisfying 1), above, appraisal fee; cost of credit report; the loan origination fee; discount points; customary homebuyer closing costs; homebuyer's customary portion of the escrow fees; title insurance; and, the establishment of impound accounts for property taxes and insurance. - 3) After 1) and 2), above, are satisfied, any balance of homebuyer funds may be applied either to the purchase price or to reduce the interest rate of the primary loan as necessary.

-- B. Homebuyer funds shall be used in the following order: - 1) Down payment Homebuyer must contribute a minimum down payment of one percent (1%) of the purchase price, but may contribute more, if desired. - 2) To the extent possible after satisfying 1), above, appraisal fee; cost of credit report; the loan origination fee; discount points; customary homebuyer closing costs; homebuyer's customary portion of the escrow fees; title insurance; and, the establishment of impound accounts for property taxes and insurance. - 3) After 1) and 2), above, are satisfied, any balance of homebuyer funds may be applied either to the purchase price or to reduce the interest rate of the primary loan as necessary. - C. If the items in B.2), above cannot be satisfied with homebuyer funds, the Sponsor will provide additional Program loan assistance to cover the remaining balance. - D. Sponsor may also provide sufficient assistance, as Program loan principal, to reduce the monthly payments for PITI to an affordable level of household income.
+- C. If the items in B.2), above cannot be satisfied with homebuyer funds, the Sponsor will provide additional Program loan assistance to cover the remaining balance. - D. Sponsor will not provide more than fifty percent (50%) of the acquisition cost (purchase price plus all closing costs).
+Sponsor may also provide sufficient assistance, as Program loan principal, to reduce the monthly payments for PITI to an affordable level of household income.
 The subsidy will write down the cost of the primary lender's loan so that the payments of PITI are within approximately 25 to 35% of the gross household income.
 The Program Operator will determine the level of subsidy and affordability during underwriting of the Program's loan to make sure that it conforms to the requirements of the HCD funding Program.
-For CDBG-funded Programs, Sponsor may not provide more than 50 percent of the down payment required by the primary lender.
-For HOME- and CalHome-funded Programs, Sponsor will not provide more than fifty percent (50%) of the acquisition cost (purchase price plus all closing costs).